How Educators Can Use Claude Cowork to Turn a Semester Folder Into a Course Retrospective Packet

 How to gather the source material

-- Create a clean semester-review folder and copy only the files needed for the retrospective into it.
+- Create a clean semester-review folder or Cowork project and copy only the files needed for the retrospective into it.

 - Good candidates include feedback exports, assignment summaries, course notes, attendance trend reports, and major revision logs.

-- Bad candidates include random downloads, duplicate slide decks, and private material that does not belong in a review packet.
+excluded-private-material, or leave it outside the project entirely. - Bad candidates include random downloads, duplicate slide decks, raw gradebooks, and private material that does not belong in a review packet.

 Numbered workflow steps